Scheinselbständigkeit contractor classification risk in Germany

 Scheinselbständigkeit is a German employment law problem with significant financial and operational consequences.
 We review contractor relationships, identify exposure, and advise on the cleanest path to resolution — whether that’s restructuring, conversion, or voluntary status determination.

 We work with DACH tech companies specifically.
-We’ve seen this issue surface at Seed, Series A, and Series B. The companies that address it early spend far less time and money than those who discover it in due diligence.
+We’ve seen this issue surface at Seed, Series A, and Series B. If your hiring process uses AI hiring tools or AI-based recruitment screening to evaluate contractors or workers, those tools also carry compliance obligations under the EU AI Act — particularly where they influence decisions about worker status.
+Our guide on AI Act compliance in recruitment and HR covers the relevant obligations.
+The companies that address all these risks early spend far less time and money than those who discover them in due diligence.

 If you have contractors in Germany and haven’t reviewed these relationships, schedule a free consultation to understand your exposure before someone else finds it.